ansys/pymapdl/doc/ansys_write_archive.rst

  - ``vtk.VTK_HEXAHEDRON``
  - ``vtk.VTK_QUADRATIC_HEXAHEDRON``

-Linear element types will be written as ANSYS SOLID185, quadratic elements will be written as ANSYS SOLID186, except for quadratic tetrahedrals, which will be written as SOLID187.
+Linear element types will be written as SOLID185, quadratic elements will be written as SOLID186, except for quadratic tetrahedrals, which will be written as SOLID187.

 Write Functions
 ---------------